jonamelibia/jonamelibia/README.md

-# This is Jon Amelibia Renovales! 🤓
+# This is Jon Amelibia! 🤓

 Currently working as data scientist.
 I´m interested in all kind of potential machine learning / artificial intelligence applications in several areas such as finance, industry and sports.
 I consider myself a tech and finance enthusiast, trying keep in touch with the latest news in order to find new opportunities.